FacetFlux

 TL;DR

-FacetFlux is an API-first, headless Product Information Management (PIM) platform designed for mid-market e-commerce brands ($20M–$200M GMV).
-It differentiates itself through a graph-based architecture and a unique 'Dirty Data' staging layer that uses AI to clean and map messy supplier data before it reaches the core system.
+FacetFlux is an API-first, headless PIM designed for mid-market e-commerce brands ($20M-$200M GMV) navigating rapid scaling.
+It differentiates itself with a graph-based architecture and an AI-powered 'Dirty Data' staging layer that cleanses messy supplier imports before they reach the core system.

 What Users Actually Pay